JB-26/web-portfolio-next-gen/posts/2023-12-24-end-of-year.md

 After using Gatsby and Netlify for 3 years, I decided to change to NextJS and Vercel.
 The new website is much faster, has a new look and features that I’ve been wanting to implement for a while such as pagination, tags and a search bar.
 Plus, the performance is much improved.

 Vercel also provides some great analytics (for free) so I can see what posts are popular.
+And so far, I'm enjoying working with NextJS!
+And the tools and features on Vercel are great, especially the analytics on views and performance.

 And speaking of the new website, I also launched…